unrevealedtech/unrevealed/packages/serverless/README.md

 # Unrevealed Serverless SDK

-The serverless SDK help you integrate [Unrevealed](https://unrevealed.tech) in your serverless APIs in Node
+The serverless SDK helps you integrate [Unrevealed](https://unrevealed.tech) in your serverless applications written in Node.js

 ## Getting Started